Clifford Ann Creed: Amateur career

-Creed was born in Alexandria, Louisiana, and started playing golf at age 11.
+In 1938, Creed was born in Alexandria, Louisiana.
+She started playing golf at the age of 11.
 She graduated from Lamar Tech in 1960 with a degree in physical education.

 She won the Louisiana State Women's Amateur six times between 1955 and 1961, and won the Western Junior in 1956.
 In 1962, she won the North and South Women's Amateur, the South Atlantic Amateur and was a member of the United States Curtis Cup team.
 She is a former Louisiana Sports Athlete of the Year.

 Professional career

-Creed turned professional in 1962.
+In 1962, Creed turned professional.
 She joined the LPGA Tour in 1963 and earned LPGA Rookie of the Year honors.
 She won 11 times on tour between 1964 and 1967.
 Her best finish in a major championship was second in the 1965 LPGA Championship.
 She finished in the top ten on the money list six times between 1963 and 1968, with her best finish being fourth place in 1965.